Code of Ethics

 |Work Diligently & Follow Standards of Documentation (new)

 ||(12) undertake work and documentation with due diligence and in accordance with any guidance developed to standardize professional documentation for the applicable profession;

 ||(13) conduct themselves with fairness, courtesy and good faith towards clients, colleagues and others, give credit where it is due and accept, as well as give, honest and fair professional comment.

-In March and April 2020, Engineers and Geoscientists BC will survey registrants on the proposed Code of Ethics and seek feedback on how the organization can best support registrants through guidance on the new Code of Ethics
+In March and April 2020, Engineers and Geoscientists BC surveyed registrants on the proposed Code of Ethics and sought feedback on how the organization can best support registrants through guidance on the new Code of Ethics.